CatalogueOfLife/retired_DCA_Export/documentation/README.txt

 INTRODUCTION

+This application exports the contents of a Catalogue of Life Annual Checklist to Darwin Core Archive format.
-This is a demo version of the DCA export application.
-The DCA_export class connects to a Base Scheme database and exports taxa in the DCA format.
-The application is not yet complete, but the current framework is easily extended once the export format is finalized.
+The DCA_export class connects to a Base Scheme database and exports taxon data to text files, 'interconnected' by the meta.xml XML file.
+After export, the directory containing the export files is automatically zipped and ready for download.
+See comments in the meta.xml file for the matching between CoL fields and DCA terms.

 REQUIREMENTS